Clyde and Hebrides Ferry Service 3

 Officials carried out a series of CHFS3 'drop-in' public engagement events on Arran, Mull, Islay, Skye, Lewis, Bute, Cumbrae, North Uist, South Uist, Tiree and Colonsay from November 2023 to February 2024.

-The feedback gathered at these meetings will be analysed and summarised, providing valuable insights that will guide the future development of our services.
-These will also be incorporated within the in-depth report.
+The feedback gathered at these meetings will provide valuable insights that will guide the future development of our services.
+These were also incorporated within the public consultation analysis report which was published on 25 July 2024 (see tab 2).

 We appreciate the active participation of all attendees and their contribution to this important process.
-Future engagement sessions are currently being planned and these will be advertised in due course.
+A webinar is currently being designed to provide an update on the overall project, further information on this will follow in due course.

 Emerging findings